-Coming up with a survival items list can be a real challenge.
+Coming up with a useful survival items list can be a real challenge.
 Do you think you have all the items you may need for an emergency?

 But there are a lot of useful items in everyday life that you probably don’t think about that would be excellent additions to your survival gear.
 You can never be too prepared for an emergency situation.

-Let’s take a closer look at some survival items you might not have already thought of.
+Let’s take a closer look at some useful survival items you might not have already thought of.
 After reading this, you might think of a few things to add to your own survival kit.

 Lip balm has many uses, it is for more than just chapped lips.
 It can be used to protect your skin from harsh climate conditions, such as extremely hot or cold temperatures.
 You can even use lip balm to stop minor cuts from bleeding.

 Empty ChapStick containers can even be beneficial in survival situations.
 You can use them to store Q-tips, matches, and more.
 They’re less bulky than other types of storage containers, making them perfect for any survival kit.